OsiriX-Foundation/karnak-documentation/docs/profiles/masks.md

 The mask definition requires the following parameters:

 * `stationName`: source station name that is matched against the attribute Station Name in the DICOM instance.
 It allows the mask to be specific depending on the station that generated the image.
 The value can also be set to `*` to match any station.
 * `color`: color of the mask in hexadecimal
 * `rectangles`: defines the list of rectangles to apply to mask identifying information

+The mask definition can have these optional parameters:

+* `imageWidth`: mask specific to an image of a given width in pixels, this value will be matched against the value of the Columns attribute in the DICOM instance
+* `imageHeight`: mask specific to an image of a given height in pixels, this value will be matched against the value of the Rows attribute in the DICOM instance.

+The selection of the mask based on the image size requires both attributes to be set, height and width.
+The definition of the width or height solely is not supported.

 A rectangle is defined by the following required parameters: